theauk/theauk.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an incoming M.S. in Computer Science student in the [Computer Science Department](https://www.cs.uci.edu/) at the [University of California, Irvine](https://uci.edu/).
-I am excited about systems security, including vulnerability discovery, trustworthy computing, and software security.
+I am excited about systems security and distributed systems.

 I received a B.S. in Software Development from the [IT University of Copenhagen](https://en.itu.dk/) with a semester abroad at the [American University in Cairo](https://www.aucegypt.edu/).